LimJY03/SyntaxComparison/00. Basic Syntax/README.md

 print(sum)  # 12
 ```

-Learn more about syntax for `python` at [w3schools.com/py](https://www.w3schools.com/python/python_syntax.asp).
+Learn more about syntax for `Python` at [w3schools.com/py](https://www.w3schools.com/python/python_syntax.asp).

 ### **JavaScript**

-In `JavaScript`, the statement syntax is almost the same as `python`.
+In `JavaScript`, the statement syntax is almost the same as `Python`.
 Adding a semicolon `;` to the end of a statement is optional.

 ```js
 let num1 = 5